RetroDECK/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-toys-to-life.md

 # Toys-to-life Controllers

-Toys-to-life Controllers is a broad category that encompasses the vast majority of mostly first party controller.
+Toys-to-life Controllers is a broad category that encompasses the vast majority of mostly first party controllers that are used to connect collectable toys figures that can via the controller interact with the game.

 ## LEGO Dimensions